Pope prays for sick at Good Friday service scaled back by coronavirus

-VATICAN CITY, April 10 (Reuters) - Pope Francis prostrated himself on the floor of an empty St. Peter’s Basilica on Friday to pray at a “Passion of the Lord” service commemorating Jesus’ last hours of life and his crucifixion, an event scaled down by coronavirus restrictions.
+VATICAN CITY (Reuters) - Pope Francis prostrated himself on the floor of an empty St. Peter’s Basilica on Friday to pray at a “Passion of the Lord” service commemorating Jesus’ last hours of life and his crucifixion, an event scaled down by coronavirus restrictions.

 The Good Friday service is one of the rare times when the pope does not deliver a homily, leaving it to Father Raniero Cantalamessa, the preacher of the papal household.